Ltnicolas/Covicho/README.md

 # Covicho
 GitHub Test

-Simple testing of github and some basic HTML syntaxis in Spanish with humorous content, supposedly about preventing Coronavirus lol
+Simple testing of github functionality through VSCode and some basic HTML syntaxis with humorous content in Spanish, supposedly about preventing Coronavirus lol